selma-Bentaiba/selma-Bentaiba.github.io/_notes/how_to_change_the_world.markdown

 ## Question...
 Everything

-My favourite word in the english language is "Why?"
+My favorite word in the english language is "Why?"
 Why? good question, because it helps my understanding of things.
 It can help in multitude of places.
 Let me illustrate some common times:

 Why am I unhappy?
-Because I am alone. (or other variations of it no girlfriend/no friends/away from family which all boils down to lonelineless) Why am I alone?
+Because I am alone. (or other variations of it no girlfriend/no friends/away from family which all boils down to loneliness) Why am I alone?
 Because I have no friends.
 Why do I have no friends?
 Because I am too busy working all day.
 Why am I busy working all day?
 Because I want to create something that can help the world out.
 Why do you want to do that?
-Because I envision a world where noone is unhappy.
+Because I envision a world where no one is unhappy.
 And does that future not make you happy? yes it does.

-I call it the excercise of "reaching the logical end" I try to do it often with many things, but limited by expericence most of the times my logical ending is inconsistent with reality.
+I call it the exercise of "reaching the logical end" I try to do it often with many things, but limited by experience most of the times my logical ending is inconsistent with reality.
 But I am fine with it, Because I DREAM.

 Question because if you do not, why will you search and read about it, why will you dream of finding an answer, why will you build a solution, why will you write about what you learned